mikestead/swagger-routes/README.md

 - `docsPath`: url path to serve your swagger api json.
 Defaults to `/api-docs`.
 - `handlers`: directory where your handler files reside.
 Defaults to `./handlers`.
 Can alternatively be a function to return a handler function given an operation.
 - `authorizers`: directory where your authorizer files reside.
 Defaults to `./security`.
 Can alternatively be a function to return an authorizer middleware given a swagger security scheme.
-- `syncHeaders`: Keeps your generated handler doc headers in sync with your swagger spec.
+- `maintainHeaders`: Keeps your generated handler doc headers in sync with your Swagger api.
 Default is false.

 ### Operation Handlers